Jon-P-Madden/MakeMe-Resume-Positioning-Engine/Resume_Positioning_Engine_README.md

 ## Known Limitations

 - **Client-side API calls** — requests are made directly from the browser.
 Deliberate prototype decision.
 In production, calls would be proxied through a backend service.
-- **No persistent profiles** — session data is not saved between uses.
-A production version would support saved profiles and resume versioning.
+- **localStorage profile** — saved locally in the browser.
+Clearing browser data will clear the profile.
+A production version would support cloud-synced profiles.
 - **Output parsing** — JSON extraction uses first/last brace matching, reliable with structured model output but would benefit from schema validation in production.
 - **Single-file architecture** — intentional for portability, but a production system would separate concerns into modules.